kajananchinniah/Terrain-Generator/README.md

 In this repo, I include camera.h and shader.h in include.
 Note that I did not write these, and they were taken from learnopengl (https://learnopengl.com/).

 ## Getting Started
-After having all the prerequisites, Simply clone the repository and compile using: `make TerrainGenerator.sh`.
+After having all the prerequisites, compile using: `make TerrainGenerator.sh`.
+You can remove the file afterwards manually or use `make clean` to cleanup your workspace.
+Since only one file is generated, either approach is fine.

 Note: this has only been tested on Ubuntu 18.04.

 ## Details to Note
 If you plan on using the skybox class or the terrain_manager class, first make sure to initialize opengl and then use it.
 To avoid initialization, use a pointer to the class and then initialization it when necessary.
 See window.cpp's init function for an example.